pgmoir/fem-go-api-for-prodevs/README.md

 This project builds an API with authentication middleware and postgres database, to allow users to login and create a workout schedule (including view, update, and delete).
 There is no UI component and all actions are carried out using curl requests, or as in my case, via Postman.

-The project also features database build and migration scripts that show how these evolve from stage to stage, including adding a column after the table already exists.
+It also features database build and migration scripts that show how these evolve from stage to stage, including adding a column after the table already exists.

 ## My Experience